 GABHS for GALS

-2011 Interns San Francisco Resource Guide for Women, Girls & Transgender: gov't reports, films, research articles
+2011 Interns San Francisco Resource Guide for Women, Girls & Transgender: government reports, films, research articles

 A client and family support group specifically focused on issues of concern to the African American Mental Health and Substance Abuse Community.
 Meets every third Monday of month at 1380 Howard Street 5th Floor call Wanda Materre, Client & Family Liaison (415) 255-3694

-Alcohol and Drug Counseling ( For 55 and older adults)
+Alcohol and Drug Counseling (For adults 55 and over)

 Drop-in hours: Tuesday and Thursday: 11am-12pm